Springer categories for regular centralizers in well-generated complex braid groups: Preliminaries on Garside categories

 \section{Preliminaries on Garside categories}

 Garside categories were originally introduced near the end of the 2000s as a natural generalization of Garside monoids (see for instance \cite{kgarcat} or \cite{besgar}).
-A comprehensive survey of the general theory of Garside categories is made in \cite{ddgkm}.
+This early concept of Garside category was rapidly generalized into the more general concept of Garside family on a category.
+A comprehensive survey of the general theory of Garside families is given in \cite{ddgkm}.
+However, Garside categories as considered in \cite{besgar} are sufficient in the study of complex braid groups.
+We give in this section a quick summary of some results of \cite{ddgkm}, adapted to our context.
 Throughout this paper, all categories are assumed to be small categories.